![]() |

 Most of the time, this lack of information is just annoying, as you should eventually find everything if you explore enough, but there's a particularly grating example with one of the items required to unlock* the best ending*.
 First you'll find an item with no obvious use, and then follow a series of steps in order to transform it into another item.
 This second item is the one you needed all along, however, there aren't any in-game clues about this process.
 You're left to either discover it by accident or learn about it via a walkthrough* or something.

 Frustrating points aside, this is a fairly well made game.
-It's not for the causal gamer, and it's clearly not for people with a weak stomach, but there's a niche audience for this sort of grotesque fantasy game out there.
+It's not for the casual gamer, and it's clearly not for people with a weak stomach, but there's a niche audience for this sort of grotesque fantasy game out there.

 Points of Interest